sykuznets/novolipetsk-steel/README.md

-This repository contains examples of generalized classes that I have used across multiple projects.
+This repository contains examples of generalized classes that I have used across multiple enterprise projects.
 They’ve been refactored and adjusted to be more generic and suitable for public sharing.
 It is intended for read-only purposes.
-Inside, you will find examples of:
+The following technologies are demostrated:

   - Reactive programming
   - GraphQL